arbor-sim/arbor/doc/co_labels.rst

 ----------------

-When a region or locset expression is applied to a cell morphology it is *concretised*.
-Concretising a locset will return a set of *locations* on the morphology, and concretising a region will return a list of unbranched *cables* on the morphology.
+When a region or locset expression is applied to a cell morphology it is *concretized*.
+Concretizing a locset will return a set of *locations* on the morphology, and concretizing a region will return a list of unbranched *cables* on the morphology.

 .. note::
-    Applying an expression to different morphologies may give different concretised results.
+    Applying an expression to different morphologies may give different concretized results.

 Locations
 ~~~~~~~~~